open-webui/docs/docs/tutorial/openai.md

 ## Docker Compose

-Alternatively, you can use a `docker-compose.yaml` file to define and run the Open-WebUI container.
+Alternatively, you can use a `docker-compose.yaml` file to define and run the Open WebUI container.
 Here's an abridged version of what that might look like:
 ```yaml
 services:
   open-webui: